 While the games below didn’t quite make our list of best MMORPGs, we would still recommend checking them out if you’re looking for even more massively multiplayer online fun.

 - Lord of the Rings Online

 - Fallout 76 (it’s supposed to be good now, maybe)

 Did you enjoy this list?
-If so, make sure to also check out our list of 10 cross platform games you can play with friends across all systems.
+If so, make sure to also check out some of our other ones down below.